jumaanr/cloudengineering/Git/Git_ExtraNotes.md

   - Use `git restore --staged` when you want to unstage changes for a file but keep it under version control.

 ---

+## Types of Merges in Git

+In Git, merging is the process of combining changes from different branches into a single branch.
+There are several types of merges in Git, each suited for different situations.

+### 1. **Fast-Forward Merge**
+   - **Description**: A fast-forward merge occurs when the branch being merged in is a direct ancestor of the current branch.
+In this case, Git simply moves the current branch pointer forward to the new commit, without creating a new commit.
+   - **Example**:
+     ```bash
+     git checkout main
+     git merge feature-branch
+     ```
+     If `feature-branch` is directly ahead of `main`, Git will just "fast-forward" `main` to `feature-branch`.

+   - **Use Case**: When there are no divergent changes between the two branches, and you want a clean history.

+### 2. **Three-Way Merge**
+   - **Description**: A three-way merge is used when the branches have diverged, meaning both branches have commits that are not present in the other.
+Git creates a new "merge commit" that combines the changes from both branches.
+   - **Example**:
+     ```bash
+     git checkout main
+     git merge feature-branch
+     ```
+     If `main` and `feature-branch` have diverged, Git will perform a three-way merge and create a new commit on `main`.

+   - **Use Case**: When you want to preserve the history of both branches, and they have developed independently.

+### 3. **Squash Merge**
+   - **Description**: A squash merge condenses all the changes from the feature branch into a single commit on the target branch.
+The history of the feature branch is squashed into one commit, and this single commit is applied to the target branch.
+   - **Example**:
+     ```bash
+     git checkout main
+     git merge --squash feature-branch
+     git commit -m "Merged feature-branch with squash"
+     ```

+   - **Use Case**: When you want to combine all changes from a branch into a single commit, creating a cleaner, more concise history.

+### 4. **Rebase Merge**
+   - **Description**: Rebasing is not a traditional merge, but it’s a way to integrate changes from one branch into another by applying the commits from the current branch onto the tip of another branch.
+This creates a linear history.
+   - **Example**:
+     ```bash
+     git checkout feature-branch
+     git rebase main
+     ```
+     This moves the commits from `feature-branch` onto the latest commit of `main`.

+   - **Use Case**: When you want to maintain a linear project history, avoiding merge commits.

+### 5. **Octopus Merge**
+   - **Description**: An octopus merge is used when merging more than two branches into one.
+Git combines all the changes into a single commit.
+However, this is typically used for simpler scenarios where conflicts are less likely.
+   - **Example**:
+     ```bash
+     git checkout main
+     git merge branch1 branch2 branch3
+     ```

+   - **Use Case**: When you need to merge multiple branches at once, and the branches are relatively simple (without many conflicts).

+### 6. **Recursive Merge (Default)**
+   - **Description**: Recursive merge is the default strategy used by Git for merging two branches.
+It handles complex merge scenarios and tries to merge the changes automatically.
+If there are conflicts, it marks them and requires manual resolution.
+   - **Example**:
+     ```bash
+     git merge feature-branch
+     ```
+     If `feature-branch` and the current branch have conflicts, Git will attempt to resolve them using the recursive strategy.

+   - **Use Case**: Used by default for most merge operations where branches have diverged.

+### 7. **Ours Merge**
+   - **Description**: The "ours" merge strategy is used when you want to merge a branch, but completely discard the changes from the other branch, keeping only the changes from the current branch.
+   - **Example**:
+     ```bash
+     git merge -s ours branch-to-discard
+     ```

+   - **Use Case**: When you want to record that a branch has been merged, but you only want to keep your own changes, ignoring the other branch’s changes.

+### Summary
+- **Fast-Forward Merge**: No new commit; just moves the branch pointer forward.
+- **Three-Way Merge**: Creates a merge commit to combine diverged branches.
+- **Squash Merge**: Combines all changes into a single commit on the target branch.
+- **Rebase Merge**: Reapplies commits from one branch onto another, creating a linear history.
+- **Octopus Merge**: Merges multiple branches into one in a single commit.
+- **Recursive Merge (Default)**: Default strategy for complex merges; handles conflicts automatically.
+- **Ours Merge**: Keeps only the current branch's changes, discarding the other branch's changes.

+These merge types and strategies provide flexibility in how you manage and integrate changes across branches in Git.

+---